 With respect to human capital and people risk, DTCC defines job responsibilities in order to recruit qualified talent and compensates them competitively based on market data and internal equity.
 Personnel have access to a range of in-house, online and external learning offerings and programs to support risk management capabilities, professional/leadership development and business/functional knowledge.
 DTCC regularly tracks voluntary attrition, conducts exit interviews, and takes appropriate action to mitigate the impact of turnover.
 Succession and replacement plans are in place to address key-person risk for Managing Directors and other key jobs.

-Additionally, DTCC's Employee Code of Conduct sets the parameters of acceptable conduct which includes, but is not limited to, fraud prevention.
+Additionally, DTCC sets parameters of acceptable conduct which includes, but is not limited to, fraud prevention.